Cost of conflict: Methodology

-Limitations

-Researchers and analysts engaged in using this tool acknowledge that it is highly ambitious to identify the price of war, and there are limitations to assessing the total cost of any conflict.
-Conflict is not the only cause of impoverishment, diseases and other ills suffered by mankind; as Paul Collier deduces in his study of Africa, economics proved to be a major cause of conflict.
-What the cost of conflict tool serves to demonstrate is the impact of conflict above these and other natural factors, and how it has sometimes exacerbated them.

-In some cases it is difficult to find contemporary data, or attribute costs to a specific period when, for example in the case of Kashmir, where fighting has been going on at different levels of intensity for a long time.
-In such cases it could prove useful to have a significant year or episode in history as a benchmark for calculations.
-For example, the 'Cost of Conflict in the Middle East' report by Strategic Foresight Group, uses 1991 as a basis and explains how they believe that the Madrid Conference provided a historic opportunity for peace.
-The study by David Shave on the Peru Conflict uses 1980, or the first year of Sendero activity, as the starting point.

 Comprehensive Cost of Conflict Reports

 The True Cost of Conflict

 The True Cost of Conflict is a compilation, edited by Michael Cranna from Saferworld in 1994.
-It comprises studies on the costs of 7 different conflicts.
-The costs entail the effects of conflict on health, education, civil and political rights, trade, power supply and transportation amongst others.
+It comprises studies on the costs of seven different conflicts.
+The costs entail the effects of conflict on health, education, civil and political rights, trade, power supply, and transportation, amongst others.

-In the case of the Internal Conflict in Peru, Cranna and David Shave explicate the potential benefits that the country could have accrued, if the conflict had not occurred.
-By taking a cross section analysis of Bolivia, Chile and Ecuador, they conclude that Peru recorded the most significant drop in GDP growth due to international recession and suffered the highest rate of inflation in the 1980s.
-Hence "while all of Latin America suffered during the 1980's, no main Latin American country fell further…than Peru."
+In the case of the internal conflict in Peru, Cranna and David Shave explicate the potential benefits that the country could have accrued, if the conflict had not occurred.
+By taking a cross section analysis of Bolivia, Chile, and Ecuador, they conclude that Peru recorded the most significant drop in GDP growth due to international recession and suffered the highest rate of inflation in the 1980s.
+Hence, "while all of Latin America suffered during the 1980's, no main Latin American country fell further… than Peru."

 Strategic Foresight Group's Cost of Conflict Reports

 Strategic Foresight Group offers three reports—published in 2009 (Middle East), 2006 (Sri Lanka), and 2004 (India/Pakistan)—on the cost of conflicts in Asia.
-The reports take into account a varied number of parameters including military, economic, socio-political, environmental, psychological, and diplomatic costs among others.
-In other words, the report inculcates a comprehensive perspective of the effects of war and its aftermath.
-The documents are presented in a graphical form for easy and quick comprehension by decision makers.
-Apart from measuring the costs that have occurred in the past, the reports also includes potential future scenarios for conflict and their consequences.
+The reports take into account a varied number of parameters, including military, economic, socio-political, environmental, psychological, and diplomatic costs, among others.
+In other words, the report inculcates a comprehensive perspective on the effects of war and its aftermath.
+The documents are presented in graphical form for easy and quick comprehension by decision makers.
+Apart from measuring the costs that have occurred in the past, the reports also include potential future scenarios for conflict and their consequences.